 4. Hear Live Music

 From Buddy Guy to Dhoad Gypsies of Rajasthan to Suzzy Roche, Fairfield attracts world-class and regional acts as well as stellar local talent to its many venues.
 Check the schedules at the Sondheim Center in the Fairfield Arts & Convention Center and Cafe Paradiso.
 On Wednesday nights, witness the unbeatable charm of open mic at Cafe Paradiso, as amateurs and professionals alike share their passions with heartfelt—and unpredictable—performances.

 5. Shop & Browse

 A fun assortment of one-of-a-kind shops surrounds the square.
-You’ll find health products, home & kitchen goods, amazing gifts, Ecuadorian clothing and accessories, chocolate, wine, yarn, fine jewelry, kids’ toys, and collectibles—all within a short walk.
+You’ll find health products, home & kitchen goods, amazing gifts, Ecuadorian clothing and accessories, Native American crafts, crystals, wine, yarn, fine jewelry, kids’ toys, art supplies, and collectibles—all within a short walk.

 6. Go Thrifting

-Speaking of collectibles, Fairfield is home to half a dozen resale shops: My Lucky Day, the Bargain Box, Too Good 2 Be Threw, the Collectors Store, and Goodwill.
+Speaking of collectibles, Fairfield is home to half a dozen resale shops, including My Lucky Day, the Bargain Box (sales support the Jefferson County Hospital), the Collectors Store, and Goodwill.
 Don’t miss the Fairfield Restore, with its ever-changing assortment of bargain-priced furniture and building supplies.
 All sales support Fairfield’s Habitat for Humanity.